Jupyter4Science/nbdev_app_template/README.md

 1. If using conda, enter `conda activate nbtmpl`
 1. Enter `jupyter-notebook &`
 1. Click on the "notebook.ipynb" file.
-1. Click on the "AppMode" button.
+1. Click on the "Voila" button.

 ## "Access denied" Error